zixuanzzx01/zixuanzzx01.github.io/content/posts/about.md

 ---
+draft: false
+date: '2025-02-28'
 title: About
+weight: 1

 ---

-Hi!
+Hi :)

 Thanks for visiting.
-This site is still under construction, and more contents will be available soon.
+More contents will be updated soon.